-Mikumi National Park is greatly compared to Serengeti National Park.
+Furthermore, the park is greatly compared to Serengeti National Park.
 The north-west is defined by alluvial plain of Mkata river basin.
-This area displays mainly Palm, tamarinds, acacia and baobab.
+As a result, this area displays mainly Palm, tamarinds, acacia and baobab.
 Furthest to the area, there are rock formations called Uluguru and Rubeho mountains.

 The South-east side of the park is less accessible.
 Therefore, it has very little wildlife.

-The animals that you are likely to see are lions, giraffes, zebras, impalas, kudus, elands, buffaloes, wildebeests, black antelopes, baboons and many more.
+Additionally, the animals that you are likely to see are lions, giraffes, zebras, impalas, kudus and elands.
+You can also see buffaloes, wildebeests, black antelopes, baboons and many more.
 It also has two hippo pools, 5 km on the north of the park.
-Mikumi National Park also exhibits over 400 species of bird life.
+It also exhibits over 400 species of bird life.

 Pickup from DSM city center and proceed to south of Dar es Salaam, along the Tanzania / Zambia Highway.
 Have hot lunch on the way.
-Afternoon, game drive of Mikumi National Park.
+Afternoon, game drive of Mikumi.

 Dinner and overnight (L,D)

 With 3,230 square kilometers coverage Mikumi National Park is well-known park in Tanzania.
-The park is well-known for its population of elephants, giraffes, buffaloes, zebras, elands, greater Kudu, wildebeest, roan and sable antelope.
+The park is well-known for its population of elephants, giraffes, buffaloes, zebras, elands, greater Kudu and wildebeest.
+You can also view roan and sable antelope.
 Predators include tree-climbing lions (which are in large number), leopards, wild hunting dogs and black-backed jackal.
-More than 300 species of birds have been recorded here including Eurasian migrants such as red billed oxpecker, marabou stork and lilac breasted roller.
+More than 300 species of birds have been recorded here including Eurasian migrants.
+Eurasian migrants such as red billed oxpecker, marabou stork and lilac breasted roller.

-After breakfast, morning game drive through the Mikumi National Park with picnic lunch.
+After breakfast, morning game drive through the Mikumi with picnic lunch.

 Afternoon, return to Dar es Salaam City (B,L).